As Lutherans, Our Beliefs are Centered on

 The distinction is that we can do nothing to earn or unearn salvation.
 Forgiveness is God’s gift to humanity.
 Because we are loved by God, we feel called to love our neighbors.

 Martin Luther actually disliked the term “Lutherans” because he did not want to be the center of the Reformation.
-Luther preferred the term, “Evangelicals” (which had a different connotation than it does today) because it comes from the word, “evangelion” which means “the gospel” or “the good news”.
+Luther preferred the term, “Evangelicals” because it comes from the word, “evangelion” which means “the gospel” or “the good news”.
+(The term "Evangelicals" tends to have a different connotation today.)

 As Lutherans, we observe two sacraments: Baptism and Holy Communion.